-When the --info-file command-line parameter is given, detailed information about the found adapters is written to the given file.
+When the -info-file command-line parameter is given, detailed information about the found adapters is written to the given file.
 The output is a tab-separated text file.
-Each line corresponds to one read of the input file.
+Each line corresponds to one read of the input file (unless -times is used, see below).
 The fields are:

 - 1. Read name - 2.
 Number of errors - 3.
 0-based start coordinate of the adapter match - 4.
 0-based end coordinate of the adapter match - 5.
 Sequence of the read to the left of the adapter match (can be empty) - 6.
-Sequence of the read that was matched to the adapter - 7.
-Sequence of the read to the right of the adapter match (can be empty) - 8.
-Name of the found adapter.
+Sequence of the read that was matched to the adapter